All Episodes

 Back after this.

-It's open line Friday, and I am Rush Limbaugh, half my brain tied behind my back just to make it fair.
+It's Open Line Friday, and I am Rush Limbaugh, half my brain tied behind my back.

-Jake Tapper at ABC News, a lot of other networks are alluding to this too, uh, says that Obama at 1245, about uh 21 minutes or so from now, is going to announce the complete drawdown of U.S. troops from Iraq by the end of this year.
+Just to make it fair, Jake Tapper at ABC News, a lot of other networks are alluding to this too, says that Obama at 1245, about 21 minutes or so from now, is going to announce the complete drawdown of U.S. troops from Iraq by the end of this year.

-So basically a couple of more months, just under two and a half months so that we're out of Iraq in total.
+So basically, a couple of more months, just under two and a half months, we're out of Iraq in total.

-Mission accomplished, and the base, which has abandoned Obama in recent months.
+And the base, which has abandoned Obama in recent months, theoretically now will be reinvigorated.

 Jazzed, as they say, because America is getting out of the world.